-If the threats were just increasing in number the situation would be dangerous, but that’s not the only thing that makes cybersecurity such an urgent concern in 2019.
+If the threats were just increasing in number the situation would be dangerous, but that’s not the only thing that makes cybersecurity such an urgent concern in 2021.
 Another major factor is the constantly changing threat landscape.
-Every day, there are roughly 1,000 new malware variants produced per day, while hackers tirelessly seek out new vulnerabilities in popular software, known as zero day exploits.
+Research from Mimecast shows that 51% of organizations experienced an attack that led to at least a partial disruption of business operations, as hackers tirelessly seek out new vulnerabilities in popular software, known as zero day exploits.

 The speed at which new threats emerge necessitates action.
 Have you heard of cryptojacking, the process of seizing on a computer and using its resources to mine cryptocurrency?
 How about cross-site scripting attacks, or software subversion attacks?
-These are all attacks that we expect to see a significant increase of in 2019.
-If you aren’t familiar with these threats, and taken steps to mitigate them, it means your network is vulnerable.
+These are all attacks that we expect to see a significant increase of in the new year.
+If you aren’t familiar with these threats, it likely means your network is vulnerable.